-Sales of our ADSs or common shares in the public market, or the perception that these sales could occur, could cause the market price of our ADSs to decline.
-As of December 31, 2009, we had 151,688,262 common shares outstanding, including 91,888,260 common shares represented by 45,944,130 ADSs.
+Sales of our ADSs or common shares in the public market, or the perception that such sales could occur, could cause the market price of our ADSs to decline.
+As of December 31, 2010, we had 153,807,616 common shares outstanding, including 97,007,614 common shares represented by 48,503,807 ADSs.
 All ADSs are freely transferable without restriction or additional registration under the Securities Act of 1933, as amended, or the Securities Act.
-The remaining common shares outstanding are available for sale, subject any volume and other restrictions as applicable under Rule 144 under the Securities Act.
+The remaining common shares outstanding are available for sale, subject to any volume and other restrictions as applicable under Rule 144 under the Securities Act.
 To the extent that common shares are sold into the market, the market price of our ADSs could decline.

 In addition, certain holders of our common shares have the right to cause us to register the resale of a certain number of shares under the Securities Act.
-We have registered most of those shares for resale on a Form F-3 registration statement.
+We have registered those shares for resale on a Form F-3 registration statement.
 We have registered under the Securities Act the sale of all common shares that are issuable upon exercise of stock options or other awards under our equity incentive plans.
 As a result, shares are freely tradable without restriction under the Securities Act, subject to any applicable lock-up agreements.
-Sales of those registered shares in the public market could cause the price of our ADSs to decline
+Sales of those registered shares in the public market could cause the price of our ADSs to decline.